Psychology for Digital Behavior Change [P2]

 Boost user acquisition, engagement, conversion, and retention

-Integrate psychology into websites, social media, ads, and mobile apps
+Integrate psychological strategies into websites, social media, ads, and mobile apps

 Critically assess your existing technologies and make them more engaging